 Proposal 3: Approval of the Compensation of the Named Executive Officers.
-The approval of the compensation of the named executive officers must receive "For" votes from a majority of the voting power of the votes cast affirmatively or negatively on the proposal.
+The approval of the compensation of the named executive officers must receive "For" votes from the holders of a majority in voting power of the votes cast affirmatively or negatively on the proposal.
 Only votes "For" or "Against" will affect the outcome.

-Voting results will be tabulated and certified by the inspector of election appointed for the 2024 Annual Meeting.
+Voting results will be tabulated and certified by the inspector of election appointed for the 2025 Annual Meeting.